Self-Assessments for Nonprofit Boards

 - Assessment tools:

 - The New Hampshire Center for Nonprofits offers an online Board Self-Assessment Questionnaire that is an easy-to-use and objective self-evaluation tool.
-Online administration of the tool is available at no cost to nonprofits in Massachusetts, New Hampshire, Maine, and Vermont.
-Other nonprofits pay an administrative fee of $50.
+Online administration of the tool is available at no cost to nonprofits in New Hampshire.
+Other nonprofits pay a small administrative fee.